Open-Transactions/protocol-docs/docs/OTContract.md

 section is invalid.

 The method loops over all XML elements and calls `ProcessXMLNode()` on each element.
-Most subclasses reimplement that method to call in this fashion:
+Most subclasses reimplement that method in this fashion:

 1. Call `OTContract::ProcessXMLNode()` and see if it is a default element
 1. If not, try to process the element in the subclass